nonflow/class/README.md

 1. `runner.py`: The main script that loads commands from a YAML file and executes them.
 2. `python/`: Directory containing service classes (e.g., CloudflareService, GitLabService, GitHubService, PleskService).
 3. `commands.yaml`: Contains the list of commands to be executed by the runner.
-4. `private.yaml`: Stores sensitive information like API keys and tokens.
+4. `.private`: Stores sensitive information like API keys and tokens.
 5. `.env`: Contains environment variables for configuring file paths.
 6. `requirements.txt`: Lists the Python dependencies for the project.
 7. `logo/`: Directory containing logo files for the project.